kristyvanatta/challenge8-18/README.md

 WHEN I view the structure of the HTML elements
 THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the icon and image elements
 THEN I find accessible alt attributes
+(added alt attributes to all images)
 WHEN I view the heading attributes
 THEN they fall in sequential order
+(changed an h2 element to an h3 element)
 WHEN I view the title element
-THEN I find a concise, descriptive title (Changed title to web page)
+THEN I find a concise, descriptive title
+(Changed title to web page)
 ```

 ## Mock-Up